fedesemeraro/surfnerf/README.md

 ## Cite

-If you use Sat-NeRF in your research, please use the following BibTeX entries to cite [our paper](https://arxiv.org/abs/2304.04133):
+If you use Surf-NeRF in your research, please use the following BibTeX entries to cite [our paper](https://arxiv.org/abs/2304.04133):

 ```BibTeX